Planit-001/react-frontend/README.md

   - collaborative notes where users can collaborate on documents (using medium clone package)
     - also see https://firepad.io/ for real-time collaboration (requires firebase)
     - and etherpad (truely open source but complicated)
+  - the 'pipeline' builder, could be a paid feature
+  - donation page (later)